Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 The first block of code (lines 1-11) describes a **process** called `SAYHELLO` with three definitions.

-- **debug**: a directive that, when true, will print the output to your console
+- **debug**: a directive that, when true, will print the output to the console
 - **output**: directing `script` outputs to be printed to `stdout` (standard output)
 - **script**: the `echo 'Hello World!'` command